Smile! It’s Time to Choose your Sitter Photos

 - A pose or backdrop that shows off your purrsonality

 Remember, this picture is how cat parents will recognize you at the first Meet and Greet, so it’s important your whole face can be seen and you are recognizable.
 Make sure the picture isn’t too far away and you’re not wearing a mask or sunglasses.
-Also, no filters or screenshots, please.
-Stay away from group photos and illustrations, too.
+Also, avoid using filters or screenshots, and stay away from group photos and illustrations, too.
 If you want your kitty to share the spotlight with you, great!
 But just make sure they aren’t obstructing your face in any way.

 Things to Avoid